-\item We analyse the ISM conditions on spatially resolved scales, by focusing on various diagnostic ratios.
-Analysing the individual spaxel spectra, we find a meaningful anti-correlation between the gas velocity dispersion (FWHM; a tracer of turbulence) and $\left[\rm O \ \textsc{iii}\right]\lambda4363/H\gamma$ line ratio (a proxy for the excitation state of the ISM), but statistically weaker trends between FWHM and gas-phase metallicity or electron temperature, both of which are likely influenced by a secondary dependence on the ionisation parameter.
+\item We analyse the ISM conditions on spatially resolved scales by focusing on various diagnostic ratios.
+Analysing the spectra of individual spaxels, we find a meaningful anti-correlation between the gas velocity dispersion (FWHM; a tracer of turbulence) and $\left[\rm O \ \textsc{iii}\right]\lambda4363/H\gamma$ line ratio (a proxy for the excitation state of the ISM), but statistically weaker trends between FWHM and gas-phase metallicity or electron temperature, both of which are likely influenced by a secondary dependence on the ionisation parameter.

-\item Combining our spectroscopic and stellar populations analyses, we demonstrated that, remarkably, the north-eastern region has a small stellar mass and predominantly contains metal-poor gas, but the star formation burstiness is significantly elevated compared to the surroundings.
-This suggests that a very recent star formation event has been initiated in that region, which could be either associated with a fresh gas inflow or a re-distribution of the metal-poor gas already existing in the north-western component, as a result of gravitational interaction.
-These two scenarios could possibly explain the metallicity difference between the south-eastern and north-western components, which are massive gas clumps, with only little to moderate burstiness.
+\item Combining our spectroscopic and stellar populations analyses, we demonstrate that, remarkably, the north-eastern region has a small stellar mass and predominantly contains metal-poor gas, while its star formation burstiness is significantly elevated compared to the surroundings.
+This suggests that a very recent star formation event has been initiated in that region, which could be either associated with a fresh gas inflow or a redistribution of the metal-poor gas already present in the north-western component, as a result of gravitational interaction.
+These two scenarios could explain the metallicity difference between the south-eastern and north-western components, which are massive gas clumps, with only low to moderate burstiness.

 \end{itemize}